Beaches in Singapore aren’t just for tourists! Locals love these sandy stretches for weekend picnics, swims, and sunset strolls.

 Changi Beach Park, Nicoll Drive, Singapore 498991

 Wander off the beaten path in the east and you will come across this tranquil park.
 It’s home to ponies, a mangrove forest, a three-storey bird-watching tower, inline skating and, of course, a beach!
-While the other attractions might take centerstage, come sunset, all eyes are on the beach as the glorious sun slowly sinks below the sea line.
+While the other attractions might take centre stage, come sunset, all eyes are on the beach as the glorious sun slowly sinks below the horizon.

 Pasir Ris Park, Pasir Ris Central